cforall/llheap/README.md

 ### New control operations

-These routines are called *once* during llheap startup to set specific limits.
+These routines are called *once* during llheap startup to set specific limits *before* an application starts.
+Setting these value early is essential because allocations can occur from the dynamic loader and other libraries before application code executes.
-To set a value, define a specific routine in an application and return the desired value.
+To set a value, define a specific routine in an application and return the desired value, e.g.:

+		size_t malloc_extend() { return 16 * 1024 * 1024; }

-### `size_t malloc_expansion( void )`
+### `size_t malloc_extend( void )`
-set the amount (bytes) to extend the heap when there is insufficient free storage to service an allocation request.
+return the number of bytes to extend the `sbrk` area when there is insufficient free storage to service an allocation request.

 **Return:** heap extension size used throughout a program.

 ### `size_t malloc_mmap_start( void )`
-set the crossover allocation size from the contiguous `sbrk` area to separate mmapped areas.
+return the crossover allocation size from the `sbrk` area to separate mapped areas.
 Can be changed dynamically with `mallopt` and `M_MMAP_THRESHOLD`.

 **Return:** crossover point used throughout a program.

 ### `size_t malloc_unfreed( void )`
-amount subtracted to adjust for global unfreed program storage, such as `printf` (debug only).
+return the amount subtracted from the global unfreed program storage to adjust for unreleased storage from routines like `printf` (debug only).

 **Return:** new subtraction amount and called by `malloc_stats`.

-### New preserved-property access
+### New object preserved-properties

 ### `size_t malloc_size( void * addr )`
 returns the requested size of a dynamic object, which is updated when an object is resized.
 See also `malloc_usable_size`.